NeonTheorist/Diversity.Index/README.md

 # Diversity.Index
-Overview of US county diversity scores
+This is a brief write-up of some exploratory analysis about county diversity in the US.

+Check out diversity_index.md for the details